France seeks to fend off blame for FCA-Renault deal collapse

-PARIS/MILAN (Reuters) - France sought to fend off a hail of criticism on Thursday after it was blamed for scuppering a $35 billion-plus merger between carmakers Fiat-Chrysler FCA and Renault only 10 days after it was officially announced.
+PARIS/MILAN (Reuters) - France was battling to defend its business strategy on Thursday after being blamed for scuppering a $35 billion-plus merger between carmakers Fiat Chrysler (FCA) and Renault only 10 days after the plan was officially announced.

-Shares in Italian-American and France’s Renault fell sharply in early trading after FCA pulled out of talks, saying “the political conditions in France do not currently exist for such a combination to proceed successfully.”
+Shares in Italian-American FCA and France’s Renault fell sharply in early trade after FCA pulled out of talks, saying “the political conditions in France do not currently exist for such a combination to proceed successfully.”

+The French government, which has a 15% stake in Renault, had welcomed the merger plan, but overplayed its hand by pushing for a series of guarantees and concessions that eventually exhausted the patience of FCA, sources familiar with the talks said.

+Wrong-footed by FCA’s decision to withdraw its merger proposal late on Wednesday, a French official called FCA Chairman John Elkann early on Thursday to see if he might reconsider, but was rebuffed, one of the sources said.

+While France has a long history of government interference in business, President Emmanuel Macron came to power promising a broadly market-friendly agenda.
+The failure of the FCA deal risks leaving Renault locked into Europe’s stagnant mass-market for cars, and deterring other potential suitors, analysts said.

-French finance minister Bruno Le Maire said the government, which has a 15% stake in Renault, had engaged constructively, but had not been prepared to back a deal without the endorsement of Renault’s current alliance partner Nissan.
+French finance minister Bruno Le Maire said on Thursday the government had engaged constructively, but had not been prepared to back a deal without the endorsement of Renault’s current alliance partner Nissan.

 Nissan had said it would abstain at a Renault board meeting to vote on the merger proposal.

-However, a source close to FCA played down the significance of Nissan’s stance in the discussions, believing French President Emmanuel Macron was looking for a way out of the deal after coming under pressure at home.
+However, a source close to FCA played down the significance of Nissan’s stance in the discussions and blamed the French government for succumbing to political pressure at home.

 The FCA-Renault talks were conducted against the backdrop of a French public outcry over 1,044 layoffs at a General Electric factory.
 The U.S. company had promised to safeguard jobs there when it acquired France’s Alstom in 2015.